 Post

-Building Real-time Audio Processing App with SKSL Shaders in .NET MAUI
+Building a Real-time Audio Processing App with SKSL Shaders in .NET MAUI

-Development insights for real-time pitch and BPM detection with SkiaCamera audio processing, along with using SKSL shaders.
+Development insights for real-time audio pitch and BPM detection with SkiaCamera, along with using SKSL shaders.

-Building Real-time Audio Processing App with SKSL Shaders in .NET MAUI
+Building a Real-time Audio Processing App with SKSL Shaders in .NET MAUI

-Recent enhancements shipped with DrawnUI’s SkiaCamera control (real-time video + audio processing) made creating this app possible.
-I will touch video processing with real-time encoding in the next article, meanwhile let’s have some fun with the incoming audio stream: this control can work in audio-only monitoring mode.
+Recent enhancements shipped with DrawnUI SkiaCamera control brought features like real-time video and audio processing.
+We will talk about video frames processing in the next article, meanwhile let’s have some fun with the audio stream: we can work in audio-only monitoring mode.

 For correctly singing a double octave you get a golden rays achievement SKSL shader running under two glass-effect shaders, Android.